-In addition to the debt collection survey, the CFBP also will publish a white paper which will shed light on the debt buying business, including online marketplaces which reveal that several accounts can be purchased for less than a $1.
+In addition to the debt collection survey, the CFBP also published a white paper which shed light on the debt buying business, including online marketplaces which reveal that several accounts can be purchased for less than $1.
 The new debt owner has legal rights to seek to collect the full amount of the original debt or to resell debts that are uncollected.
 Even more alarming is that these accounts contain personal information including social security numbers and put in the wrong hands can do serious damage to a consumer.
 The report indicates that payday loans and credit card debts are the most likely types of debts to be bought and sold.

 If you live in the state of Washington and are dealing with a third party debt collector and need legal assistance, give Symmes Law Group a call at 206-682-7975 to speak to a debt relief attorney and learn about your options moving forward.